Ima Hogg: Description and disposition

 David Warren, the first curator of Bayou Bend, said Hogg was "small and dainty and feminine—and smart and sharp and knowledgeable—all rolled into one".
 Her biographer Bernhard described her as "elegantly and stylishly dressed", 5 ft 2 in tall and of fair complexion, "independent and self-possessed" and noted that she could "sugarcoat her single-mindedness with layers of charm".
 At the age of 81, she was described by The New York Times as a "blue-eyed strawberry blonde".

 One morning in 1914, Hogg was awakened by a burglar in her bedroom.
 She confronted the man, who was attempting to steal her jewelry, and not only convinced him to return the jewelry, but "wrote down a name and address, handed it to him and told him to go there that very day to get a job".
 When asked why she did that, Hogg responded, "He didn't look like a bad man."
 Later that year, she sailed to Germany, alone.
 While she was en route, Archduke Franz Ferdinand of Austria was assassinated, and the day before she arrived, Britain declared war on Germany.
 The United States was still neutral, however, so Hogg continued her tour of Europe, not leaving until several months later.

-Though Bernard describes Hogg as a woman of "unfailing politeness", the biographer suggests the philanthropist was not without adversaries.
+Though Bernhard describes Hogg as a woman of "unfailing politeness", the biographer suggests the philanthropist was not without adversaries.
 For instance, at a concert arranged by the Houston Symphony for her 90th birthday featuring the elderly pianist Arthur Rubinstein, he characterized her as a "tiresome old woman".
 Hogg, in turn, regarded the musician as "a pompous old man".
 By contrast, Hogg said of Vladimir Horowitz, whom she met backstage at a 1975 concert in Houston, "Such a nice man.
 Not at all like that Mr. Rubinstein."

 Hogg was a generous benefactor, and believed that "inherited money was a public trust".
 She was described by the University of Houston as "compassionate by nature", "progressive in outlook", "concerned with the welfare of all Texans", a "zealous proponent of mental health care" and "committed to public education".
 Hogg was a lifelong Democrat.